Improved space-time tradeoffs for approximate full-text indexing with one edit error: Solution for Large Alphabets

-Actually the time bound of theorem~\ref{constant_fix_theorem} have linear dependence on the alphabet size as the query time is actually $O(\sigma m+occ)$.
-This query time is not reasonable in case $\sigma$ is non constant.
+The time bound of Theorem~\ref{constant_fix_theorem} has a linear dependence on the alphabet size as the query time is actually $O(\sigma m+occ)$.
+This query time is not reasonable in the case where $\sigma$ is non constant.
 In this section we show a solution which has no dependence on alphabet size.
-In order to get this solution we combine the result of~\cite{CLSTW06b} with an improved version of ~\cite{CLSTW10}.
-This is shown in section~\ref{section:full_arb_solution}.
-Before that we first show how we improve the solution in~\cite{CLSTW10} but only for query strings of length bounded by a parameter $b$.
-This is proved in sections~\ref{section:arb_high_level_desc},~\ref{section:DS_impl} and~\ref{section:arb_Query_algo}.
+In order to achieve this solution we combine the result of Chan et al.~\cite{chan2011linear} with an improved version of Chan et al.~\cite{CLSTW10} that works only for query strings of length bounded by a parameter $b$.
+This is shown in Section~\ref{section:full_arb_solution}.
+We then show how we improve the solution in Chan et al.~\cite{CLSTW10} in Sections~\ref{section:arb_high_level_desc},~\ref{section:DS_impl} and~\ref{section:gen_weight_decomp}.
 This improvement is an extension of the data structures described in the previous section, but with two major differences: it does not use compressed variants of the text indexing data structures and its query time is independent of the alphabet size.
-Before describing the details of the used data structures, we first recall in section~\ref{section:arb_tools} a few definitions and data structures which will be used in our construction.
+Before describing the details of the used data structures, we recall in Section~\ref{section:arb_tools} a few definitions and data structures which will be used in our construction.